pombredanne/paulmillr.github.io/_posts/2012-10-22-libertarian-reading-list.md

 1. [**Walter Block — Defending the undefendable**](http://mises.org/document/3490/Defending-the-Undefendable) — a tale on negative social / economic issues with governments prohibitions.
 Block defends pimps, drug dealers, blackmailers, corrupt policemen, and loan sharks as "economic heroes".
 2. **David Bergland — Libertarianism in one lesson** — the basics about libertarian philosophy.
 3. **David Friedman — The Machinery of Freedom** — utilitarian consequentialist view on anarcho-capitalism.
 David defends ancap because it is more effective, not because it is moral or something.
 4. [**Murray Rothbard — What Has Government Done to Our Money?**](http://mises.org/document/617/What-Has-Government-Done-to-Our-Money) — the not-so-brief history of economics in XIX-XX centuries.
-How central banks fucked up all the shit, how the gold standard was fucked up.
+How central banks were created, how the gold standard was fucked up.
+5. [**Hans-Hermann Hoppe — Myth of National Defense**](http://mises.org/document/1092/Myth-of-National-Defense-The-Essays-on-the-Theory-and-History-of-Security-Production).
+Book tells about inefficiency of states as security providers, historicity of the State, describes how state-less societies may defend themselves from states; private free-market defense / law production and debunkes myth that democracy is more peaceful than other forms of government.

+Less interesting, but still nice books:

+* **Frank Karsten — Beyond Democracy** — why democracy does not lead to solidarity, prosperity and liberty but to unrest, runaway spending and a tyrannical government.
-5. [**Murray Rothbard — The Ethics of Liberty**](http://mises.org/document/1179/The-Ethics-of-Liberty).
+* [**Murray Rothbard — The Ethics of Liberty**](http://mises.org/document/1179/The-Ethics-of-Liberty).
 Describes ethics of libertarian philosophy, natural rights (freedoms).
 Contains a bit about rights of mother on her child and responses to consequentialist critics of non-aggression principle.
-Pretty similar to the previous book, although less interesting.
+Pretty similar to “Defending the undefendable”, although less interesting.
-6. [**Hans-Hermann Hoppe — Myth of National Defense**](http://mises.org/document/1092/Myth-of-National-Defense-The-Essays-on-the-Theory-and-History-of-Security-Production).
-Book tells about inefficiency of states as security providers, historicity of the State, describes how state-less societies may defend themselves from states; private free-market defense / law production and debunkes myth that democracy is more peaceful than other forms of government.

-Less interesting, but still neat books:

 * [**Walter Block — The Privatization of Roads and Highways**](http://mises.org/document/4084/The-Privatization-of-Roads-and-Highways).
 Big (~1K pages) book about benefits & detailed description of how roads will function if they will be freed from government monopolies.
 * [**Murray Rothbard — The Case Against the Fed**](http://mises.org/document/3430/The-Case-Against-the-Fed).
 Tells history of americal federal reverse system, reasons of its shittiness and a bit more.
 * [**Vadim Volkov — Violent Entrepreneurs: The Use of Force in the Making of Russian Capitalism**](http://www.amazon.com/Violent-Entrepreneurs-Making-Russian-Capitalism/dp/0801487781) [(also in russian)](http://eupress.ru/books/index/item/id/114).
 Very good research of organised violence in post-USSR Russia, very similar to free market private defence agencies.
 Provides some insights and facts on how private law could actually work today.

 ## Fiction books

+* **Heinlein — Moon is a Harsh Mistress** — a tale of revolution, of the rebellion of the former Lunar penal colony against the Lunar Authority that controls it from Earth.
+Heroes want to build “rational anarchist” society.
+One of the most popular science fiction books ever.
 * [Alex Rozov — Meganezia](http://lib.rus.ec/b/122647) (russian).
 Book series about a fictional future libertarian state Meganesia.
 The action takes place in the 2040-2050.
 All the books, except the first one are very large (~1.5K-2.5K pages).
 Contains a lot of interesting science fiction (esp. about space exploration and genetic engineering).

 ## Articles